zebaIdrees24-dev/Edge-AI-Enabled-Smart-Grid-Energy-Management-System/README.md

 Cloud Processing: Used AWS IoT Core for secure device connectivity, Lambda for event-driven processing, S3 for historical energy-data storage, and EC2 for cloud-hosted analytics and ML services.
 Cybersecurity: Implemented authenticated bidirectional edge–cloud communication, anomaly/threat monitoring, configurable alerting, event logging, device traceability, and security controls for connected energy assets.
 Output: Enabled real-time energy monitoring, abnormal-consumption detection, load and demand analysis, edge-based intelligent decision-making, secure device management, and cloud-based energy analytics for dynamic industrial and smart-grid environments.

-For your CV, I would actually title this project “Edge AI–Enabled Smart Grid Energy Management System” rather than simply “Smart Grid Energy Management System.”
-It connects much more strongly with your ConnectX experience and positions you for Smart Grid, Energy AI, Industrial IoT, Embedded Systems, Edge AI, and AWS IoT roles.